 This is a general purpose local oscillator block configured through the use of parameters.
 It supports both supersampled and non-supersampled data.
 Both the input and output data can be independently selected as real or complex data.
-The Lo can be chosen to mix up (multiply by $e^{j\omega t}$) or mix down (multiply by $e^{-j\omega t}$).
+The Lo can be chosen to mix up (multiply by $e^{j\omega t}$) or mix down (multiply by $e^{j\omega t}$).

 This block supports supersampled data.
 In this description let S be the supersample factor.
 For non-supersampled data, set S to 1.
 The bit width of each data sample can be changed via the "Tdata size" parameter.
 Note that this parameter denotes the width of each individual sample, not the supersampled data width.
-The width of a real tdata port will be S times the Tdata size parameter.
+The width of a real tdata port will be S times the Tdata size parameter while the width of complex tdata port will be 2S times the Tdata size parameter.